Lamb tagine with couscous is a hearty Moroccan meal

-This recipe is inspired by many of the delicious food experiences we had in Morocco, and of course, our tagine.
+This recipe for lamb tagine with couscous is inspired by many of the delicious food experiences we had in Morocco, and of course, our tagine.
 You will notice however that the meal itself is not cooked in the tagine.
 Traditionally, these earthenware pots are used over coals, and we have always been reluctant to pop ours into the oven, for fear of breaking or damaging it.
 So, whenever we make a tagine, we cook it in a cast iron pot and then transfer the food, for serving, into our tagine.
 It’s a happy compromise.
-This also means that you can make this dish just as easily.
+This also means that you can make lamb tagine with couscous just as easily.
 If you don’t have a tagine, simply serve your meal on a lovely platter, and then book a flight to Morocco.

 While in Morocco we picked up some tips from the locals, and have used one of them here.
 The onion in this recipe is kept whole.
 This way, the flavour of the onion is imparted into the tagine, but the onion itself is removed before serving.

 Most of the delicious tagines we had were a combination of meat, vegetables and dried fruit.
-The variations were almost limitless, and in this version we put together some of our favourite flavour combinations.
+The variations were almost limitless, and in this version of lamb tagine with couscous we put together some of our favourite flavour combinations.

 In this recipe we used leg of lamb that had been cut into slices, bone-in.
 You can use any cut of lamb you like, and if you prefer, you can use cubed cuts of meat.
 This would actually make serving and eating this dish a little bit easier.